Reviews

 “Canadian authors excel at the precocious female protagonist, and Kirshner’s character is a worthy addition to the bunch.”

-Where We Have To Go is the story of Lucy, a Jewish girl growing up in the wilds of Toronto…there’s a long tradition of writing about female adolescence, but it isn’t usually treated in the way Kirshner handles it: as something worthy not just of public discussion, but of a literary treatment.”
+Where We Have to Go is the story of Lucy, a Jewish girl growing up in the wilds of Toronto…there’s a long tradition of writing about female adolescence, but it isn’t usually treated in the way Kirshner handles it: as something worthy not just of public discussion, but of a literary treatment.”

 “Deeply emotionally resonant, Where We Have to Go celebrates the very real triumphs and tribulations of teenage years with understanding and love.”